SSDI Claim Denied by Administrative Law Judge

 Most decisions from an Administrative Law Judge that are brought before the Appeals Council are denied.
 Very rarely with the Appeals Council overturn the judge’s decision.
 A remanded case will occasionally happen.
 A remand is when a claim is sent back for a second hearing, on the grounds that the Administrative Law Judge made a technical error, failed to consider medical evidence, or reached an improper conclusion.

-The chances at winning at an Appeals Council are very low.
+The chances of winning at an Appeals Council are very low.
 Most of the time, you are better off just filing a new SSDI or SSI claim.

 If your claim is denied by an Administrative Law Judge, you should seek the advice of a qualified Social Security Disability attorney.